Lesley-w19/dsc-phase-1-project/README.md

 ## Project Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+This project requires the use Explanatory Data Analyisis to generate insights for Microsoft as our business stakeholder.
+Microsoft sees all the big companies creating original video content and they want to get in on the fun.
+They have decided to create a 'new movie studio', but they don’t know anything about creating movies.

 ### Business Problem